wojciechmarek/wojciechmarek/README.md

 # Hi stranger!
 Let me tell you something about myself:
 - 👋 I’m Wojciech Marek.
-- 🌱 I'm a full-stack software developer.
+- 🌱 I’m a full-stack software developer.
-- 🏛️ I'm working as a frontend web developer.
+- 🏛️ I’m working as a front-end web developer.
 - 📚 I’m currently learning how to design UIs and user experiences.
-- 💞️ I’m interested in everything colorful, especially well-designed websites.
+- 💞️ I’m interested in everything colorful and well-designed.
 - 👀 I’m looking to collaborate on software that will change to world 🌎.
 - 🙈 I'm dreaming to check that the earth is round ✈️.
 - 📫 Reach me on [LinkedIn](https://www.linkedin.com/in/wojciech-marek/).